Schmel924/YART/README.md

 Dungeon was generated, with some hiccups (mostly counting by 1 error), now there is FOV problem.

 TCOD just gives a solution, but didn't disclose underlying mechanic.
 Well, then i will search elsewhere.

+My first reaction was to use Love2d wiki and i found some FOV [implementation](https://github.com/markandgo/Lua-FOV) that worked just as you expect for 11yo code snippet for a highly evolving framework.

+Now to fixing it...
+It has really helpful links to roguebasin with detailed explanations of algorhitms.